 Pvt.
 Obie Cloyce Richardson

-Richardson was born on December 28, 1915, in Quitman, Texas, to James H. Richardson
+Pvt.
+Obie C. Richardson was born on December 28, 1915, in Quitman, Texas, to James H. Richardson

 & Elma May Johnston-Richardson.
-With his four sisters and four brothers, he grew up in Wood County, Texas.
+With his four sisters and four brothers, he grew up in Wood County, Texas,

 and was called "Cloyce" by his family and friends.
-He left high school after his third
+He left high school after his third year and moved

-At the fort, they were greeted by Gen. Edward King.
-The general apologized that the men had to live in tents along the main road between the fort and Clark Airfield.
+At the fort, they were greeted by Gen. Edward P. King, who apologized that the men had to live in tents along the main road between the fort and Clark Field.
 He made sure that they all received Thanksgiving Dinner before he went to have his own.
 Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.